High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: First-Order Lax--Friedrichs Scheme: A Brief Review

+The constraints \eqref{linprog-b}--\eqref{linprog-d} ensure that, for each random index $i$, the coefficients $\{\mu_{i,\ell}\}_{\ell=1}^{N_{\bmu}}$ define a discrete probability measure.
+The constraint \eqref{linprog-e} enforces that the first moment of this measure is equal to the given vector moment $\bmu_{i,j}^n$.
+Thus, \eqref{linprog-a}--\eqref{linprog-e} selects, among all admissible discrete probability measures with the same first moment, one that minimizes the entropy.

+\begin{rmk} Here, $0<\lambda_F\leq 1$ controls the admissible support of the discrete Young measure.
+The case $\lambda_F=1$ allows atomic solutions, while choosing $\lambda_F<1$ prevents the entire mass from concentrating at a single phase-space grid point and thus permits non-atomic discrete Young measures. \end{rmk}

-\begin{rmk} Notice that the accuracy of the approximated values of $\mu^*_{i,\ell}$ depends on the tolerance error of the black–box solver $\texttt{linprog}$, in all of the examples reported in \S \ref{sec5}, we use the default settings of this function. \end{rmk}
+\begin{rmk} We note that the linear programming problem \eqref{linprog-a}--\eqref{linprog-e} is written in a coupled form for all random indices $i$.
+However, since the constraints are independent for different $i$, it can be solved as $N_\xi$ smaller linear programming problems.
+This observation is useful in the implementation and reduces the computational cost.
+Notice that the accuracy of the approximated values of $\mu^*$ depends on the tolerance of the black–box solver $\texttt{linprog}$.
+In all of the examples reported in \S \ref{sec5}, we use the default settings of this function.
+In order to obtain more accurately approximated values of $\mu^*$, we also propose a new approach for the case $\lambda_F=1$ to obtain the values of $\mu^*$ by using the KKT-based solver; see Appendix \ref{appd}. \end{rmk}

-We then update the moments $\bmu_{i,j}^{n+1}$ at the next time level using the first-order Lax-Friedrichs FV method: